Licensing & State Laws

 With a learner’s license, teens may only drive with a licensed driver age 21 or older supervising and sitting in the front seat.
 For the first three months, teens may only practice during daylight hours; then, teens may practice no later than 10 p.m.
-Teens are required to practice driving for at least 50 hours, including 10 hours at night, with a parent or a legal guardian, before they’re allowed an intermediate permit.
+Teens are required to practice driving for at least 50 hours, including 10 hours at night, with a parent or a legal guardian, before they’re allowed an intermediate license.

 When teens turn 16, have had a learner’s license for at least 1 year without any traffic violations and have completed 50 hours of practice driving, 10 of which must be at night, they can apply for the intermediate license.
 They also must pass a behind-the-wheel driving test, complete a vision test and provide proof of practice driving time.
 Legal guardians must accompany their teens to the DMV to sign the application form, or their signature must be notarized on the form.

 At the intermediate stage, driving privileges are based on age.
 For a 16-year old, driving is allowed between 6 a.m. and 11 p.m.
 For a 17-year old, driving is allowed between 5 a.m. and 1 a.m.
-Outside of these time frames, teen drivers must be accompanied by a licensed driver at least 21 years old in the front passenger seat, or must be traveling to or from work.
+Outside of these timeframes, teen drivers must be accompanied by a licensed driver at least 21 years old in the front passenger seat, or must be traveling to or from work.

 All first time drivers in Florida must take a Traffic Law and Substance Abuse course and a written exam to receive a learner’s license.
-The tests below are approved by the Florida Department of Highway Safety and Motor Vehicles and are offered online through AAA:

 A parent-teen driving agreement can help you enforce licensing rules that the state and your family set.
 An agreement helps you and your teen understand the rules of the road and sends a clear message that driving is an earned privilege that your family takes seriously.